-Instead of wasting your precious time on Toluna, you might as well be building your online business, which if done properly, can actually become a passive income stream.
+Instead of spending your precious time on Toluna and earning peanuts, you might as well be building your online business, which if done properly, can actually become a passive income stream.

 Nope, it is not MLM, if it’s what you are thinking.
 This is about creating your very own website, in a niche area that you are passionate about, so you get to work around your passion and interests.
 It is how I have done it, from scratch, working from home, through the training and support from this awesome platform and community. do check it out:

 To answer your question: “What is Toluna Surveys?” in the best way possible, I wanted to dive right in to experience it for myself.

 So I went about signing up, filling in my profile details and setting up my account.
 Once I was done with my email verification, I was awarded with 500 points.
 Wow, cool!